nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * Filters an appointment with specific `NRIC`, `DATE` or `START_TIME` (any combination of the 3)
 * If invalid parameters, error detailing what went wrong will be displayed.
 * For argument concerning TIME, all appointments that start at the given time and later than that are returned.
-* Fetching for TIME without DATE will return all appointments whose start time >= that time on any date.
+* Fetching for TIME without DATE will return all appointments whose start from that time or later than that on any date.

+Examples:
+* `findAppt d/ 2024-02-20 from/ 11:00`
+*  returns you all appointments on `2024-02-20` starting from `11:00` and later.

 ### Clearing all entries : `clear`